 Read our complete guide to Header Bidding for everything you need to know!

-• Client side header bidding keeps the header auction script or code on the publisher's page and it is executed on the bidder's browser when visiting the website.
-This means that all the logic to request and receive bids and then pick a winner is happening on the user's browser is just the start.
+• Client-side header bidding keeps the header auction script or code on the publisher's page and it is executed on the user's browser when visiting the website.
+This means that all the logic to request and receive bids and then pick a winner is happening on the user's browser, which can increase latency and damage user experience.

 • Amazon TAM provides access to the Amazon ad marketplace and Amazon-specific services that can become an additional monetization opportunity in combination with other header bidding services.
 With TAM, Amazon acts as a central hub for header bidding services, so users need to have existing relationships with multiple demand partners.